risingwavelabs/helm-charts/docs/CONFIGURATION.md

 | PostgreSQL | metaStore.postgresql | remote   |
 | MySQL      | metaStore.mysql      | remote   |

 In the backends, `SQLite` is the only one that stores data locally.
-Make sure it is configured to persistent path (e.g., in a persistent volume), otherwise please expect a data loss on restart.
+Make sure it is configured to a persistent path ( e.g., in a persistent volume), otherwise please expect a data loss on restart.

 For the details of a backend, please check the values of the corresponding section.